MicrosoftDocs/visualstudio-docs/docs/python/working-with-c-cpp-python-in-visual-studio.md

     > [!Important]
     > A file with the *.cpp* extension is necessary to turn on the C++ property pages in the steps that follow.

-1. On the main toolbar, use the dropdown menu to do either of the following:
+1. On the main toolbar, use the dropdown menu to select either of the following configurations:

    * For a 64-bit Python runtime, activate the **x64** configuration.
    * For a 32-bit Python runtime, activate the **Win32** configuration.